-Representativeness is also evaluated through the analysis of blank samples including method blank and trip blank samples.
-As described above, none of the COPCs were detected in the laboratory method blanks.
-For this sampling event two trip blank samples were collected (Table 4-1).
-The trip blank samples for the January 2011 monitoring event were all non-detect, therefore, the groundwater sample data are considered representative of the groundwater quality on site.
+Representativeness is also evaluated through the compliance of the sample holding time and the analysis of blank samples including method blank and trip blank samples.
+The sample holding time complied with the EPA criteria.
+None of the COPCs were detected in the laboratory method blanks.
+For this sampling event five trip blank samples were collected and none of the VOCs and TPH-Gasoline were detected in the trip blanks (Table 4-1).
+Therefore, the groundwater sample data are considered representative of the groundwater quality on site.